 Keen gardeners take note – if you want people to notice the fruits of your labour outside, hang curtains that will instantly draw their eye to the window.
 These curtains do just that, while coordinating accessories (the rise-and-fall light and jug on the table, for example) will give the scheme cohesion.
 It’s a clever way to introduce a significant amount of colour if you’d rather keep your walls neutral.

-Botanical prints are hugely popular right now – and a strong way to connect your dining room with the outdoors.
+Botanical prints are a great way to connect your dining room with the outdoors.
 These are a very clever pick because they are a dark colour, yet slightly sheer, so light can still penetrate the space.
 Thanks to the versatile nature of botanical prints you can pair this choice with pretty much any dining room colour scheme, from brilliant white to on-trend shades of grey.

-You can add instant class to a room by hanging velvet or velvet-look curtains.
-It’s THE material for winter 2018 thanks to its luxe appeal, and ideal for a dining room.
-You could keep things simple with white and grey combined, but we dare you to choose a deeper shade such as burnt orange, navy or forest green, and team with darker walls in a complementary colour.
-Add a bling bar cart in the corner and you have a room Jay Gatsby would happily entertain from.
+Velvet-look materials are hugely popular to offer a luxe appeal, and ideal for a dining room.
+You could keep things simple with white and grey combined, or go bold by choosing a deeper shade such as burnt orange, navy or forest green, and team with darker walls in a complementary colour.

 Despite their powers of insulation, heavy curtains should be avoided if your room is especially dark.
-A delicate voile, on the other hand, is ideal.
+A delicate voile curtain idea, on the other hand, is ideal.
 It will let light through while still giving you a reasonable level of privacy.
 Choose curtains that are longer that the drop so that they pool elegantly on the floor.